gymrek-lab/TRTools/PUBLISHING.rst

 4. Run :code:`twine upload dist/*` to upload the build to PyPI

-Lastly go through the following stesp to publish the changed code to bioconda (see `here <http://bioconda.github.io/contributor/workflow.html>`_ for official documentation)
+Lastly go through the following steps to publish the changed code to bioconda (see `here <http://bioconda.github.io/contributor/workflow.html>`_ for official documentation)

 1. Run :code:`cd <project-root> && openssl sha256 dist/trtools-<version>.tar.gz` and save the generated hash code for later
 2. Create a fork of the `bioconda recipes <https://github.com/bioconda/bioconda-recipes>`_ repo and clone it.